domfarolino/algorithms/src/algorithm_practice/String_Algorithms/smallestSequenceDistinctCharacters/README.md

 for each inner loop iteration, it is more accurately O(n<sup>2</sup>log(n)).

 ![#1589F0](https://placehold.it/15/1589F0/000000?text=+) I say O(n), because the number of distinct characters can be at most the size of the input, and therefore is proportional to O(n).
+The Leetcode problem description mentions that the number of distinct characeters is limited to 26 (lowercase English alphabet), but that's a very limiting and non-portable way to think, so for the purposes of a more general approach, I'm considering a more general encoding.

 This solution beats 100% on leetcode, passing all 65 test cases with a runtime < 0ms.

 # Complexity analysis

  - Time complexity: O(n<sup>2</sup>log(n))
+   - **Importantly**, this complexity is only accurate if we ignore the constraint mentioned in the Leetcode problem description, as per the above note.
+If we honor/consider that constraint, this becomes an O(n) algorithm.
  - Space complexity: O(n)
+   - Similar to the above point, the space complexity O(1) if we honor the additional distinct character constraint in the original Leetcode problem, but that's no fun.